wiktordev/AppRTC-Kurento/readme.md

 - implements Kurento-Media-Server API.
 - records all calls on server (by default - one file per peer)
 - support widget
-- screensharing support on firefox and chrome via chrome/firefox exentension
+- screensharing support on firefox and chrome via chrome/firefox extension
 - iOS-native App (see github repository: AppRTC-iOS)
 - Android-native App   (see github repository: AppRTC-Android)